-This is a PMP exam lessons learned of Mr. Khaleelah who is a regular visitor of this and has passed the PMP certification exam.
+This is a PMP exam lesson learned of Mr. Khaleelah who is a regular visitor of this and has passed the PMP certification exam.

 First, I wish to thank Fahad for his detailed formula guide.
 He went to great lengths to explain each formula and concept.
 I approached him several times, and he responded to all of my queries quickly.

 Now, let me explain to you how I prepared for my PMP exam.